Battle of Tetovo: Opening phase

 During the afternoon of 14 March, ethnic Albanians held a nationalist rally in town.
 Around this time, machine gun fire opened up on Macedonian police from the Baltepes hill.
-The confrontation in Tetovo began when about 15 rebels opened fire with rifles in the suburb of Kale about 1.2 miles north of the city centre and in the nearby village of Selce.
 The NLA proceeded to engage Macedonian forces with sniper fire and mortar attacks.

-The first civilian death was an Albanian taxi driver who was killed on the first day of the rebellion in the old Ottoman neighbourhood of Koltuk when the police opened fire with machine guns indiscriminately, even though the main fighting at the time was taking place 1.2 miles away, beyond the Kale, the fortress above the city, in the village of Lavce.
+The first civilian death was an Albanian taxi driver.

 Fifteen Macedonian police and a NATO German soldier were also wounded when joint barracks in the outskirts of the town where hit by mortar fire.
 The next day, the German Ministry of Defence moved in two Leopard 2 tanks from Prizren, in Kosovo, in order to protect the base.
 Half of the 1,200 German troops were evacuated to another location eight kilometers away.
-By 20 March, another 400 KFOR German combat troops equipped with Marder armoured vehicles and more Leopard II tanks had been deployed to Tetovo.
+By 20 March, another 400 KFOR German combat troops equipped with Marder armored vehicles and more Leopard II tanks had been deployed to Tetovo.
 Civilians continued on with their daily business, but the streets became empty.
 Cafes and shops were deserted and electricity was cut off to part of the town.
 For the cafes that remained open, it was common to see some people taking the risk of watching gun battles.

-In the battle for Tetovo, the Macedonian Army was frequently outmanoeuvred by the highly mobile guerrillas and their military leader, Gezim Ostreni.
-Born in Debar in western Macedonia, Ostreni was a veteran who had served in the Yugoslav Army and until April 2001 was a deputy commander in the Kosovo Protection Corps.
-Ostreni was typical of ethnic Albanians, who saw no future for themselves in the post-independence Macedonian Army whose officer corps was dominated by Macedonians.

 On 21 March, the two sides witnessed a brief cease fire.
 The day was quiet without a single shot.
 By this point in time, however, thousands of residents had fled the city.
-Those whom remained pressed on with life as best as they could while both factions licked their wounds.
+Those whom remained pressed on with life as best as they could while both factions recuperated.
 It was also on this day that the Macedonian army scaled Kale Hill under cover of artillery and gunfire.